frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise4.md

+# 1A: Onshape Fundamentals - Section 2
-# Exercise 4: Motor Mounting Plates
+## Exercise 4: Motor Mounting Plates

 In this exercise you will be making a simple motor mounting plate.
 This should not be too difficult since it will be similar to the gussets you have made in the previous exercise.